We know that the social care sector has difficulty filling vacancies and that low pay is a...read more

 This award celebrates employers who have been exemplary in the way they have sought to protect their employees mental health during the coronavirus pandemic.

-Shortlisted: WH Smith, SMS plc, Sky Betting and Gaming, Pitney Bowes, Independent Living Fund Scotland, McDonald’s Restaurants Ltd, Fidelity, Capgemini UK and Capco.
+Shortlisted: WHSmith, SMS Plc, Sky Betting & Gaming, Pitney Bowes, Independent Living Fund Scotland, McDonald’s Restaurants Ltd, Fidelity International, Capgemini UK and Capco.

 Sponsored by Standard Chartered Bank